 Why Listen to Me?
 A Little Preliminary Bit About Author

 To date I have conducted, written, and published well over 100 earbud and headphone reviews, mostly of products in the budget category as well, which is often neglected by the larger audiophile publications.

 I’m now also pretty much exclusively focused on true wireless earbuds since the growth and demand in that niche has exploded and will continue to grow massively.
 So I’ve definitely got my ear to the ground in this market… or my ear to the headphone I guess?
 Anyhow, moving on:

-Is SoundPEATS a Legit Brand?
+Is SoundPEATS a Good Brand?
 A Little About the Company

 SoundPEATS is a relatively new company audio company as I said, and has a somewhat opaque web presence like a lot of the modern Chinese audio companies do for whatever reason.
 But SoundPEATS has actually been producing in the wireless headphone market since it’s relative infancy, and they’re one of the OGs.